Angelina Jolie: Rise to prominence (1998–2000)

-Jolie's career prospects began to improve after she won a Golden Globe Award for her performance in TNT's George Wallace (1997), about the life of the segregationist Alabama Governor and presidential candidate George Wallace, played by Gary Sinise.
-Jolie portrayed Wallace's second wife, Cornelia, a performance Lee Winfrey of The Philadelphia Inquirer considered a highlight of the film.
-George Wallace was very well received by critics and won, among other awards, the Golden Globe Award for Best Miniseries or Television Film.
-Jolie also received a nomination for an Emmy Award for her performance.
+Jolie's career prospects improved after she won a Golden Globe Award for her performance in TNT's George Wallace (1997), a film about segregationist Alabama Governor and presidential candidate George Wallace, played by Gary Sinise.
+Jolie portrayed Wallace's second wife, Cornelia Wallace, a performance Lee Winfrey of The Philadelphia Inquirer considered a highlight of the film.
+George Wallace was well received by critics, and Jolie received a nomination for a Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie for her performance.

 Jolie portrayed supermodel Gia Carangi in HBO's Gia (1998).
-The film chronicles the destruction of Carangi's life and career as a result of her addiction to heroin, and her decline and death from AIDS in the mid-1980s.
+The television film chronicles the destruction of Carangi's life and career as a result of her addiction to heroin, and her decline and death from AIDS in the mid-1980s.
 Vanessa Vance of Reel.com retrospectively noted, "Jolie gained wide recognition for her role as the titular Gia, and it's easy to see why.
 Jolie is fierce in her portrayal—filling the part with nerve, charm, and desperation—and her role in this film is quite possibly the most beautiful train wreck ever filmed."
-For the second consecutive year, Jolie won a Golden Globe Award and was nominated for an Emmy Award.
+For the second consecutive year, Jolie won a Golden Globe Award and received an Emmy Award nomination.
 She also won her first Screen Actors Guild Award.

 In accordance with Lee Strasberg's method acting, Jolie preferred to stay in character in between scenes during many of her early films.
 While shooting Gia, she told her husband, Jonny Lee Miller, that she would not be able to phone him: "I'd tell him: 'I'm alone; I'm dying; I'm gay; I'm not going to see you for weeks.'"
 After Gia wrapped, she briefly gave up acting, because she felt that she had "nothing else to give."
 She separated from Miller and moved to New York, where she took night classes at New York University to study directing and screenwriting.
 Encouraged by her Golden Globe Award win for George Wallace and the positive critical reception of Gia, Jolie resumed her career.